This package, rfc6455, provides RFC 6455 compatible WebSockets server and client interfaces for Racket, building on Racket’s web-server collection.

 (ws-send! c #"first" #:final-fragment? #f) (ws-send! c #"second" #:final-fragment? #f #:payload-type 'continuation) (ws-send! c #"third" #:final-fragment? #t #:payload-type 'continuation)

-(Note: Only RFC 6455 peers support streaming and non-text payloads.
-Attempts to use these features with hybi-00 peers will signal an error.
-See ws-conn-supports-fragmentation? and ws-conn-supports-payload-type?.)
+(Note: Only RFC 6455 peers support binary payloads.
+Attempts to use 'binary payload-type with hybi-00 peers will signal an error.
+See ws-conn-supports-payload-type?.)

-If stream? is #f, returns either a string or a bytes, depending on payload-type.
-If a specific 'text or 'binary payload type is requested, the corresponding result type is returned, or if 'auto (the default) is requested, the message’s own text/binary indicator bit is used to decide which to return.
+Returns either a string or a bytes, depending on payload-type.
+If a specific 'text or 'binary payload type is requested, the corresponding result type is returned, or if 'auto is requested, the message’s own text/binary indicator bit is used to decide which to return.
 If eof occurs mid-message, fragments so far received are discarded and eof is returned.

 (Note: hybi-00 peers do not have room in their wire protocol for the status and reason codes.
 See ws-conn-signals-status-on-close?.)